ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter10.md

 “My guqin?
 Oh!
 Yes, I do.”
 Wèi WúXiàn finally woke up from his stupor.
 He took support from an adjacent table to stand up, then walked quickly towards the guqin while doing his best not to stumble.

-It was an exquisite seven-string guqin, slightly finer than the usual width of a guqin, and immaculate white like a blanket of snow lying on the top of the mountains.
+It was an exquisite seven-string guqin, finer than the usual width of a guqin, white as a blanket of snow lying on the top of the mountains.

 Engraved on the body of the guqin, in large blue characters, was the word ‘WúXiàn’.